MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/power-pages-on-virtual-tables-overview.md

 ## <a name="s2s"></a>Assign permission sets to anonymous and authenticated external users

-Because external users have no Business Central license or entitlements, we've created built-in app/S2S users to access data stored in Business Central online on their behalf.
+Because external users have no Business Central license or entitlements, we included built-in app/S2S users to access data stored in Business Central online on their behalf.
 Permission sets can be assigned to these app/S2S users to control data access by external users.
 To do so, complete the following steps:

 1. In [Business Central](https://businesscentral.dynamics.com/), search for and open the **Microsoft Entra Applications** page.